aclark4life/pelican-blog/content/introducing-the-plone-kitty.rst

 From the `Plone Kitty website <http://plone-1-fun.herokuapp.com>`_ (now running on Heroku!)::

-    Plone was once great.
-Actually, Plone is still great but the excitement around it has dissipated.
-It's time to fix that.

     If you used Plone "back in the day" (early 2000s), please add a comment below about your experiences then.
 If you are new to Plone or just curious about it now, please add a comment below about your initial impressions.

-    Let's bring the excitement back to Plone in 2013!

 So if you'd like to add **your bit of nostalgia**, or first impressions of Plone, `please do so here <http://plone-1-fun.herokuapp.com/#disqus>`_.
-I appreciate any and all comments, good or bad, about Plone.
+I appreciate any and all comments.